briansgithub/music_visualizer/README.md

 Interactions:
 * Left click on a Beat Rectangle to jump to that time in the song.
 * Hover over objects to inspect their pitch class.
+* Click on a spectrum bar to change the global root to that pitch class.

 | Shortcut | Action |
 | -------- | ------ |